Lurow/balena-electron-vuecli3/README.md

 const smt = process.env.FOO
 ```

-(for resin configurations check docs at https://github.com/resin-io/resin-electronjs)
+(for balena configurations check docs at https://github.com/balena-io/resin-electronjs)

 ## Config

 In order to ensure high configurability, your config files (i18n etc.) can be set as jsons:

-1. Log into your resin.io dashboard and connect to your image (main) in the ssh client
+1. Log into your balena.io dashboard and connect to your image (main) in the ssh client
 2. find the `/data` folder (at the root of image)

 ```